 I am an International Board Certified Lactation Consultant (IBCLC), teacher and writer based in Wädenswil, Switzerland, working locally, nationally and globally.
-As an infant feeding, breastfeeding and lactation specialist, I see the impact that infant feeding issues can have on new parenthood, and aim to smooth this transition as much as possible.
+As an infant feeding, breastfeeding and lactation specialist, I see the deep impact that infant feeding issues can have on new parenthood, and aim to smooth this transition as much as possible.

-I have additional training as a trauma-informed health professional, am a member of the International Affiliation of Tongue Tie Professionals, and am passionate about using a variety of counselling techniques to give parents agency and confidence, alongside a vastly extensive knowledge-base.
+I have extensive additional training in mental health and trauma, tethered oral tissues (tongue tie etc), suck rehabilitation and the most complex of feeding issues, and am passionate about using a variety of techniques to give parents agency and confidence, alongside a vastly extensive knowledge-base.

 In addition to my practice, Milk and Motherhood, I also work as lactation consultant in other capacities:

 Working together with the University of Zurich to better the world’s understanding of breastfeeding as a women’s health and infant health issue.

-Writer for a variety of global magazines and journals, with a focus on maternal identity, breastfeeding trauma and grief, and at-breast supplementation
+Writer for a variety of global magazines and journals, with a focus on maternal identity, breastfeeding trauma and grief, and at-breast supplementation.